 Pain is an unfortunate part of everyday life for some people and is commonly defined as physical suffering or discomfort caused by an illness or an injury.
 Pain can be very extensive and multifactorial in nature lending its cause due to previous injury or a variety of underlying medical disorders either cancerous or non-cancerous in character.
 This is where a Pain Management physician can be of help.

 Pain Management physicians can help alleviate daily chronic pain through multiple modalities including, but not limited to, injections and medication management.
 Each patient is different and therefore each type of pain is different.
 This is why at Cleaver Medical Group, we believe in a well-balanced and safe approach to effectively help treat and alleviate each patient’s pain.
-Our pain management services are currently offered at our Cumming location.
+Our pain management services are offered at our Cumming, Dahlonega, and Dawsonville locations.

 Patients will find the comfort using an epidural steroid injection, which include a reduction in pain radicular pain.
 Patients seem to have a quick, better and positive response when the epidural steroid injections are coupled with an organized therapeutic exercise program.